CroSTAta: Cross-State Transition Attention Transformer for Robotic Manipulation: Introduction

-The main contributions of the paper are: \begin{itemize} \item State Transition Attention (STA), a novel attention mechanism designed to capture state transition patterns in robotic manipulation that, to the best of our knowledge, is the first approach to explicitly modulate attention weights based on learned state evolution patterns for temporal reasoning in manipulation policies; \item Comprehensive empirical evaluation and ablation studies across four manipulation tasks demonstrating that STA achieves consistent improvements over the standard cross-attention approach (up to 2× on precision-critical tasks) and outperforms traditional temporal modeling methods including TCN and LSTM networks.
-Our analysis highlights the method's capability to differentiate between different types of historical context during policy execution.
+The main contributions of this paper are: \begin{itemize} \item State Transition Attention (STA), a novel attention mechanism that modulates standard attention weights based on learned state evolution patterns, enabling explicit temporal reasoning over execution history in manipulation policies; \item Empirical evaluation across four manipulation tasks demonstrating competitive performance of STA over standard attention approaches (up to 2× on precision-critical tasks) and over established temporal modeling baselines including TCN and LSTM, with ablation studies and attention pattern analysis providing insight into the mechanism's behavior. \end{itemize}